-We intend to build a financial foundation resting on the four Ps:
+In short, we intend to build a financial foundation resting on the four Ps:

 - Performance.
-Outstanding results worthy of support.
+Outstanding results worthy of support

 - Productivity.
 Innovation, greater efficiency and growing streams of earned income (tuition and fees, research grants and contracts, and entrepreneurial leveraging of our strengths to generate new sources of revenue)